Poly Mailers

 Production Timeline: From Order to Delivery

 Pearl finishes take 21 to 25 days.
-The metallic coating requires longer cure time, and I once watched the Ningbo VP slow the conveyor for ten minutes to ensure UV exposure fully penetrated the pigment, avoiding flaking but costing real time.
+The metallic coating requires longer cure time, and I once watched the Ningbo VP slow the conveyor for ten minutes to ensure UV exposure fully penetrated the pigment, avoiding haze lines that would have failed inspection.

 How to Choose the Right Finish for Your Brand